New York's 149th State Assembly district

 New York's 149th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Jonathan Rivera since 2021.
+In 2026, he announced that he would not seek re-election.

 Geography

 District 149 is in Erie County.
 It contains parts of the cities of Buffalo and Lackawanna, the town of Hamburg, including the villages of Blasdell and Hamburg, and the hamlet of Lake View.

-The 2nd district overlaps New York's 23rd and 26th congressional districts, as well as the 60th, 61st and 63rd districts of the New York State Senate.
+The district overlaps New York's 23rd and 26th congressional districts, as well as the 60th, 61st and 63rd districts of the New York State Senate.